1:1 Mentoring For Your

 Young people and parents who are looking ahead wondering what life can be like as they grow older, take exams and pass through school.

-Mentors you can trust really get it
+Mentors you can trust who

 All of our mentors are neurodivergent, and matched to young people for their specific and shared lived experience - like gender identity, school trauma or shared interests like gaming, cats, coding, musicals or art.
 They’re not here to “fix”.
 They offer emotional support, acceptance, and a safe space to help your child thrive. someone who truly listens, understands, and works with them on whatever they need in that moment.